 Takeaway

 Floodlighting isn’t the most toxic dating trend, like catfishing, negging, or breadcrumbing, but it’s still something to watch out for.
-Oversharing to the point where the other person feels drained isn’t healthy for any relationship.
-So keep it in check, and be mindful of how much you’re revealing too soon.
+Oversharing to the point where the other person feels drained isn’t healthy for any relationship, so make sure to be check what you’re telling your current or future date.